 Our values are the foundation of our organization.
 They serve as our guide, inspiring our actions and our decisions.
 These values reflect our way of doing and thinking, for the benefit of our customers, shareholders, employees, business partners and in any community we operate in.
 The following core values drive everything we do at AXA Mansard Insurance Plc.

-Customer first
+Customer First

-Customer is our purpose.
 All our thinking starts with the customer.
 We consider the way they live today and tomorrow so that we continue to be relevant and impactful.